With our readers input, GreenBlizzard compiled our list of the TEN Worst Carbon Footprint Sports.

-To no ones surprise, each involve a combustion engine and lots of infrastructure.
-The differentiating factor was size of the engine, overall fuel consumptions, the size of the competitive field, and breadth of the fan base.
+To no ones surprise, every sport on the list involves a large, CO2-belching combustion engine and lots of oil based infrastructure.
+The differentiating factor was size of the engine, overall fuel consumption, the relative size of the sport, and breadth of the fan base (how far they typically motor).

 We factored in overall audience size, number of participants, the direct carbon output from the participating vehicles, the contributing impact of all the fans transportation to/from the event, fan’s carbon impact at the event (i.e. tailgate consumables, RV – AC), and the overall infrastructure of the sport (track, stadium, duration….)